jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 Dask is a flexible open-source Python library for parallel computing.
 Dask scales Python code from multi-core local machines to large distributed clusters in the cloud.
 Dask provides a familiar user interface by mirroring the APIs of other libraries in the PyData ecosystem including: `Pandas`, `Scikit-learn` and `NumPy`.
 It also exposes low-level APIs that help programmers run custom algorithms in parallel.
 (Wikipedia)

+Dask gives the possibility to split the workload among multiple workers.
+So the first step concerns the creation of a cluster.
+Workers can be executed on different machines or on the same machine.

 ### 5.1 Start Dask cluster

-The easiest way to deploy a Dask cluster is through the following lines:
+The easiest way to create a Dask cluster is through the following lines:

 ```python
 from dask.distributed import Client, LocalCluster